What do we do?

 Which Region should I join?

 The default Region for most BAOC members will be South Central (SCOA), for which there is no additional individual cost (there is a club levy).
+There is also a club levy for those who affiliate to SEOA.
 But otherwise each individual should affiliate to the Region in which they live and mostly orienteer, in order to benefit from regional support (particularly for those with young family members) and eligibility for appropriate Regional Championships.

 What do I get as a BAOC member?